rkgofiitk/academic-issues.github.io/Topics/whatsAppUniversity.md

 solving the privacy problems.
 The blocker apps create database of cell numbers and market them with impunity to advertising firms.
 The nexus is frightening.

-However, the most irritation comes in the form of trolls and unsolicited knowlede dissemination through Instant messageing systems.
+However, the most irritations come in the form of trolls and unsolicited knowlede dissemination through Instant messageing systems.
 I keep getting rehashed and recirculated whatsApp media files every alternate days.
 I don't know if whatsApp has a spam filter or how to turn it on.
 It is a high time that instant messaging app developers should provide easy ways to kill spams.
 Trolls are big nuisance.
 A troll can make an average person break within